-Option Description withmsi Installs Windows MSI 2.0 along with the Agent.
+Option Description option.
+Sets the time on the server to that of the core. settime -t If the managed server's clock is significantly ahead of the clock on the SA Core, the clock on the managed server will be set back.
+Since this can cause problems, do not use thesettime option unless you are sure that this scenario is not a problem in your environment. -t If a managed server's clock is significantly behind the clock on the core, the Agent installation might fail.
+To install an Agent suc- cessfully, use thesettime option or manually set the time and date on the managed server before retrying the Agent install- ation. software_policy < /D > Attaches the software policy <id></id> to the server. <id></id> must be the name of a software policy in the SA Library.
+If you want to remediate the software policy immediately, specify the remediate option.
+For more information, see the SA User Guide: Software Management. spin_host Specify the host name or IP address of the Data Access Engine component.
+If you specify this option, you must also specify theno_opsw_gw option. username < name > Specifies an SA user name.
+This option requires thepass- word option.
+This option is only used by thecustomer_id option. withmsi Installs Windows MSI 2.0 along with the Agent.
 If Windows MSI 2.0 is already installed, this option has no effect.
-Works with Windows 2000 and Windows 2003 or later. withrpm Installs the RPM handler with the Agent.
+Works with Win- dows 2000 and Windows 2003 or later.
+Installs the RPM handler with the Agent.
 By default, an Agent is not installed.
-It is recommended that you always include thewithrpm option when you install Agents on Solaris servers.
-Use this option only with the Agent installers for Solaris 5.8, 5.9 and 5.10.
-On Solaris 5.8 and 5.9, RPM 3.0.6 is installed in the directory / opt/opsware/rpm.
+It is recommended that you always include thewithrpm option when you install Agents on Solaris servers. withrpm Use this option only with the Agent installers for Solaris 5.8, 5.9 and 5.10.
+On Solaris 5.8 and 5.9, RPM 3.0.6 is installed in the dir- ectory /opt/opsware/rpm.
 On Solaris 5.10 x86, RPM 4.4.4 is installed in the directory /opt/opsware/rpm.
-The RPM database is installed in the directory /opt/opsware/rpm.
-On AIX, RPM 3.0.5 is installed in the directory /opt/freeware and the RPM database is installed in the directory /var/opt/ freeware/lib/rpm.
-If an RPM handler is already installed, you can use therpmbin option. workdir < path > Specifies the path to the Agent installer temporary working directory.
+The RPM data- base is installed in the directory /opt/opsware/rpm.
+On AIX, RPM 3.0.5 is installed in the directory /opt/freeware and the RPM database is installed in the directory /var/- opt/freeware/lib/rpm.
+If an RPM handler is already installed, you can use the rpm -

+Option Description

+bin option.

+workdir < path > Specifies the path to the Agent installer temporary working dir- ectory.
 Use this option if the default working directory causes problems with installation.